2014 Conference Audio Recordings

-Recordings from the conference in Chicago are now available.
+Recordings from the conference in Jerusalem are now available.

 Click here for details.

 2016 IAPSP Conference: 20th - 23rd, Boston, Massachusetts, USA

 Self Psychology in a Multidisciplinary World: Expansiveness and Constraints

 Thursday, October 15 - Sunday, October 18, 2015

 ∗∗ REGISTRATION NOW OPEN! ∗∗Click here for the Conference Registration page

 · Thursday, October 15th Morning Pre-Conference Workshops (PDF)

 · Thursday, October 15th Afternoon Pre-Conference Workshops (PDF)

 · Panel Session Descriptions (PDF)